Kong/docs.konghq.com/app/konnect/key-concepts-and-terms.md

 ### Functionality Module

-Functionality, delivered as a service or in a self-hosted manner, that leverages connectivity runtimes to provide a connectivity management capability (for example, Dev Portal).
+Functionality, delivered as a service or in a self-managed manner, that leverages connectivity runtimes to provide a connectivity management capability (for example, Dev Portal).